cferreirae19/Implementation-of-the-dual-QR-code-reader-using-interfaces/README.md

 ## Installation

-The only prerequisite is to have an Ubuntu (or any other Debian-based distro), and Python3 and PIP installed on it.
+The only prerequisite is to have an Ubuntu (or any other Debian-based distro).

 To facilitate the installation of OpenCV, pyzbar, DBR and QReader for the user, a bash script (install_dependencies.sh) is included that performs this task autonomously.
 Its execution is as follows:

     ./install_dependencies.sh

-In case you want to proceed with a manual installation, the steps to perform are as follows:
+In case of a manual installation, on top of the Ubuntu machine Python3 and PIP must be installed.
+The steps to perform are as follows:

 - OpenCV